yehoshuadimarsky/bcpandas/README.md

 ```

 ## IMPORTANT - Read vs. Write
 The big speedup benefit of bcpandas is in the `to_sql` function, as the benchmarks below show.
-However, the `read_sql` function actually performs __slower__ than the pandas equivalent.
-So don't use it.
-Use bcpandas for the `to_sql` function only and to use native pandas in `read_sql`.
+However, the bcpandas `read_sql` function actually performs __slower__ than the pandas equivalent.
+Therefore, the bcpandas `read_sql` function was deprecated in v5.0 and has now been removed in v6.0+.
+To read data __from__ SQL to pandas, use the native pandas method `pd.read_sql_table` or `pd.read_sql_query`.

-Also, `read_sql` is not fully tested for this reason, as it became apparant that it is not worth the effort to fix all of the edge cases.

-**Q**: So why do we even have a `read_sql` function?

-**A**: To complete the API, and in order to discover that there is no speedup for it in bcpandas.
-Now that this is determined, it will be removed in a future release.

 ## Benchmarks
 See figures below.
 All code is in the `/benchmarks` directory.
-To run the benchmarks, run `python benchmark.py main` and fill in the command line options that are presented.
+To run the benchmarks, from the root directory of this repository, run `python benchmarks/benchmark.py main --help` and fill in the command line options that are presented.

 Running this will output
 1. PNG image of the graph